jantman/python-wifi-survey-heatmap/README.rst

 Running In Docker
 +++++++++++++++++

-``docker run --net="host" --privileged --name survey -it jantman/python-wifi-survey-heatmap``
+Survey - see ``run_docker.sh``

+Heatmap: ``docker run -it --rm -v $(pwd):/pwd -w /pwd jantman/python-wifi-survey-heatmap:23429a4 wifi-heatmap floorplan.png DeckTest``

 Note that running with ``--net="host"`` and ``--privileged`` is required in order to manipulate the host's wireless interface.

+Server: ``docker run -it --rm -p 5201:5201/tcp -p 5201:5201/udp jantman/python-wifi-survey-heatmap iperf3 -s``

 Examples
 --------